Public Relations with Digital Marketing

 How Digital Marketing Plays a Role in Public Relations

-How Digital Marketing Plays a Role in Public Relations 900 600 lodestar marketing group
+How Digital Marketing Plays a Role in Public Relations 900 600 Lodestar Marketing Group

 For many years, marketing and public relations were seen as two entirely separate entities.
 Corporate marketers saw their role as advertising, promoting and selling of goods and services, building brand awareness and developing a loyal customer base.